The State of Ohio considers a juvenile to be anyone under the age of 18.

 Sociologists, criminologists, psychologists, psychiatrists, and medical doctors have all studied children’s brains to determine when a child reaches maturity.

-Although a child reaches their peak physical maturity in their mid-to-late-teens, their brains continue to develop until they reach their mid-20s.
+Although a child reach their peak physical maturity in their mid-to-late-teens, their brains continue to develop until they reach their mid-20s.

 As a result, children think they are invincible and engage in risky behaviors that adults would not typically consider.